 How can I start a website for free?

-It’s better to purchase your own domain name and hosting, so you have full ownership of your website.
+It’s always better to purchase your own domain name and hosting, so you have full ownership of your website.
 See what is the difference between domain name and web hosting.

 Can I start a website like eBay?

 Yes, you can easily create a website like eBay using an auction plugin for WordPress.
-We have a step by step guide on how to build an online auction website using WordPress that you can follow.
+We have a step-by-step guide on how to build an online auction website using WordPress that you can follow.

 Can I get a free domain for my website?